kubedb/docs/docs/guides/redis/volume-expansion/overview.md

 ## How Volume Expansion Process Works

-The following diagram shows how KubeDB Enterprise operator expand the volumes of `Redis` database components.
+The following diagram shows how KubeDB Ops Manager expand the volumes of `Redis` database components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Volume Expansion process of Redis" src="/docs/images/day-2-operation/redis/rd-volume-expansion.svg">